Exciting Two-Week Northern Lights Winter Vacation in Iceland

 • More

-As you travel further along the road, you'll catch glimpses of the magnificent glaciers of Myrdalsjokull, the third-largest in the country, and Eyjafjallajokull, which notoriously erupted in 2010 to cause massive disruption to European air travel.
-You'll detour to one of the tongues of Myrdalsjokull for a thrilling glacier hiking tour.
+As you travel further along the Ring Road, you'll catch glimpses of the magnificent glaciers of Myrdalsjokull, the third-largest in the country, and Eyjafjallajokull, which notoriously erupted in 2010 to cause massive disruption to European air travel.

-After your hike, you'll continue to another waterfall, Skogafoss.
-Just as tall as the Seljalandsfoss waterfall but far broader and more powerful, Skogafoss thunders to the ground in a dramatic display of force.
+You'll continue your trip to another waterfall, Skogafoss.
+Just as tall as the Seljalandsfoss Waterfall but far broader and more powerful, Skogafoss thunders to the ground in a dramatic display of force.
+It’s partially framed by ice and snow during the winter months.

-Visitors can see enormous waves crashing in from the Atlantic — stand well back from the coastal edge, as the waves can be highly dangerous.
-You'll also enjoy a view of the towering Reynisdrangar sea stacks and the vast rock arch of Dyrholaey.
+From the shore, you'll also enjoy a view of the towering Reynisdrangar Sea Stacks and the vast rock arch of Dyrholaey.

 Read more